facebookarchive/django-workload/services/cassandra/README.md

 concurrent_counter_writes: 128
 ```
 The values above are suitable for a 2-socket Broadwell-EP server with 22 cores
-per socket.
+per socket, with all services running on the same machine (Memcached, Cassandra,
+uWSGI).
 These values might need to be changed depending on the platform.

 Because the `concurrent_materialized_view_writes` feature is not necessary for
 the Django Workload, it should be commented out: